The Final Countdown – Movie Review

 The Japanese pilot grabs a weapon and takes Senator Chapman prisoner.
 He demands access to a radio so he can warn the Japanese Fleet about the Nimitz, but he’s shot by marines.

-Concerned that Senator Chapman will alter history by becoming President, the Captain orders Owens to drop Chapman on an isolated island, from which he will eventually be rescued.
-Owens takes Chapman by helicopter but, realising he has been tricked, Chapman grabs a flare gun and fires it, destroying the helicopter.
+Concerned that Senator Chapman will alter history by becoming President, the Captain orders Owens to drop Chapman on an isolated island, from which someone will eventually rescue him.
+Owens takes Chapman by helicopter but, realising they’ve tricked him, Chapman grabs a flare gun and fires it, destroying the helicopter.
 Owens ends up stranded on the island.

 Now, the Captain must decide whether to destroy the Japanese fleet, risking a time-paradox, or to stand aside…